VSEflow/EasyGraphDocs/docs/uiguide.md

 ![livevals](img/compact.png)

 !!! tip "Middle Mouse Click"
     Quickly hide/disable unused channels by clicking on them with the middle mouse button.
-You can re-enable them via the [plot menu](uiguide.md#plot).
-Disabled channels will be recorded even when they are hidden.
+You can re-enable them via the [device management](uiguide.md#device-management-panel).
+Disabled channels will NOT be recorded - only the plots that are visible in the live window.

 #### Cursor measurement